Parish of St John Vianney, Halewood and Hunts Cross, Liverpool

 The Rite of Christian Initiation of Adults is the process given to us by the Church to initiate adults and older children into Christianity as it is lived within the Roman Catholic tradition.
 Do you know anyone who wants to become a Catholic?
 Whatever your starting point you are very welcome to come along.

 This course has now started and takes place every Thursday, 7pm in St Mark’s annexe.
-All enquiries to Deacon Peter Renwick on 07707 917 554.
+All enquiries to Reverend Peter Renwick on 07707 917 554.

 Looking for something to help you to pray?
 Why not try out Pray As You Go - daily meditations and many others reflections and inspirations for prayer.